sept-arch/Solar-Power-Bank/README.md

   - Right now, the total cost for a unit looks to be about ~$50
 - Using a breadboard to get a rough estimate of the wiring and help with debugging firmware
 - Use Autodesk to plan out the dimensions of the Powerbank and design the enclosure

+## Considerations
+- Regulate input so that the Li-ion battery is not overcharged.
+- Make sure the powerbank does not overheat.